psf/requests/docs/user/advanced.rst

 ---------------------

 Requests verifies SSL certificates for HTTPS requests, just like a web browser.
-By default, SSL verification is enabled, and Requests will throw a SSLError if it's unable to verify the certificate::
+By default, SSL verification is enabled, and Requests will throw an SSLError if it's unable to verify the certificate::

     >>> requests.get('https://requestb.in')